 The Conservation Trust Fund (a Capital Projects Fund) is used to account for the lottery proceeds received from the state.
-This revenue is restricted for recreation purposes under state statutes.
+This revenue is restricted for the maintenance or acquisition and construction of recreational facilities under state statutes.

 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.